Dr. Hugo Schröder's concentric lens

 - Schott's Glass by Andrea Sella, Chemistry World, April 29, 2015

 - The Zeiss Works and the Carl-Zeiss Stiftung in Jena by Felix Auerbach, 1904

 - Jena Glass and its Scientific and Industrial Applications by Dr. H. Hovestadt, 1902

 - The Development of the Photographic Objective by Rudolph Kingslake, 1934

 - Encyclopædia Britannica 1911, Vol. 21, p.509 - Photography Apparatus (Wikisource)

 A cross section of the concentric lens:

 Schröder's patent doesn't describe a specific lens, but sets out design guidelines.
 The listed dimensions are from Eric Beltrando's recreation of the concentric lens, included among hundreds of other historical lenses at Dioptrique Photographique.
-Beltrando calculated some data and two pages of spot diagrams for it (you can click each thumbnail to pop up a full size spot diagram).
+Beltrando calculated some data and spot diagrams for the original lens, here.
+(Click on a thumbnail image to pop up a full size diagram).

 A variant using modern glasses